axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

    yarn start
    ```

 By default, a browser window opens at [http://localhost:3000](http://localhost:3000).
-To stop the server, press `Ctrl+C` in the terminal.

 ## Deployments
 Ronin documentation is automatically deployed to preview and production environments using [Vercel](https://vercel.com/).